KacperGierycz/Structure/README.md

 * Wall concret implementation of Structure with various method will discuss them later in detail

-  This exercice is a good way to practice object oriented programing, desigh concepts, but the most how important is information flow and communication.

   The most exiting part of a project is a behavior of a method according to how distinguish Blocks from Composite Blocks.